The Law of Prägnanz

 How to Interpret the Law of Pragnanz

-There may be varying interpretations of the law or principle of Pragnanz, but it’s generally understood as the law of Simplicity.
-As the human mind has a natural preference for order and organization over chaos, when presented with visual stimuli, we tend to simplify complex shapes and forms into more recognizable and understandable patterns.
-This way of simplifying what we see lets us process information more easily and efficiently.
-That fact is extremely helpful when users encounter a graphical user interface (GUI) for a product or service.
+There may be varying interpretations of the law or principle of Pragnanz—but it’s generally understood as the law of Simplicity.
+The human mind has got a natural preference for order and organization over chaos.
+So, when people face visual stimuli, they tend to simplify complex shapes and forms into more recognizable and understandable patterns.
+This way of simplifying what they see lets them process information more easily and efficiently.
+That fact is extremely helpful when users come across a graphical user interface (GUI) for a product or service.

 In UX design and UI design, the law of Pragnanz has a particularly special place.
 It suggests that simplicity and clarity are key elements in creating effective visual communications with strong visual hierarchy, use of spacing—or white space or negative space—and more.
-When you present information clearly and concisely, you as a designer can enhance how your users retain information and engage more with your audience.
-The law of Pragnanz reminds us that our designs should prioritize simplicity and avoid unnecessary complexity.
+When designers present information clearly and concisely, they can make how their users retain information better—and so the design can engage more with its target audience.
+The law of Pragnanz is a reminder that designs should prioritize simplicity and steer well clear of unnecessary complexity.

 “People ignore designs that ignore people.”